 The Callaway X-16 Irons were an innovation addition to the market, taking the successful X-14 series and tweaking the design to get clubs that can take a mid-handicappers game to the next level.

 The differences are apparent the first time the clubs are picked up out of the bag.
 The graphite shafts were engineered especially for the Callaway X-16 Irons, and are available in variable weights to match each golfer’s custom preferences.
 The blades are shorter and the top lines are wider on these irons, improving the clubs’ shot-shaping ability.

-The Callaway FT Irons feature a dense Tunite alloy cradle, which combines with the company’s Extreme Notch Weighting to produce a unique head shape that’s weighted to both power the ball and forgive off-center hits.
-This construction allows 80 percent of the clubhead’s weight to be reallocated to the perimeter of the clubhead for maximum MOI.
-The ball flies off the clubface, and the low center of gravity and precisely-configured loft and lie angles help the ball get airborne at the right trajectory.
+The Callaway FT Irons feature a dense Tunite alloy cradle, which combines with the company’s Extreme Notch Weighting to produce a unique head shape that’s weighted to both powers the ball and forgive off-centre hits.
+This construction allows 80 per cent of the clubhead’s weight to be reallocated to the perimeter of the club head for maximum MOI.
+The ball flies off the clubface, and the low centre of gravity and precisely-configured loft and lie angles help the ball get airborne at the right trajectory.

 As one might expect from the wordplay in its name, the Callaway FT i-brid Irons offer golfers a nice combination of traditional irons and more forgiving hybrids for a series of clubs that can help high handicappers get their scores down considerably.

 This set replaces the 3, 4 and 5 irons with “i-birds,” clubs that combine an iron’s control and accuracy with a hybrid’s forgiveness, distance and versatility.
 They get the ball in the air quicker, and the low, deep center of gravity and wider sole sweep through the turf and get the ball in the air.
 Made from titanium with a dense Tunite alloy insert in the sole, the FT i-brid irons have a high MOI and incredible stability.